Smith-Pad/subjects/README.md

 2. Make sure the node.js works by using CMD or Powershell

 3. In the CMD or Powershell use this command: `npm install -g sass`

+4. In the CMD or Powershell, use this command: `sass` to make sure it works properly.